tonybaloney/tonybaloney.github.io/blog/why-isnt-python-async-more-popular.md

 The early versions of Python 3 (3.0-3.4) were mostly focused on stability and offering pathways for users moving from 2.7.
 Along came 3.5 in 2015 with a new feature: [`async` and `await` keywords for executing coroutines](https://peps.python.org/pep-0492/).

-Ten years and nine releases later, Python 3.14 is shipping in a few weeks.
+Ten years and nine releases later, Python 3.14 is [weeks away](https://peps.python.org/pep-0745/).

 Whilst everyone will be distracted by the shiny, colorful REPL features in 3.14, there are some big announcements nestled in the release notes — both related to concurrency and parallelism